abbbi/virtnbdbackup/README.md

 As example:

- 1) Create Virtual machine Backup on Host A, store checkpoints in shared directory between hosts `/mnt/shared/vm5`:
+ 1) Create backup on host A, store checkpoints in shared directory between hosts `/mnt/shared/vm5`:

-`virtnbdbackup -d vm5 -l full -o /tmp/backup --checkpointdir /mnt/shared/vm5`
+`virtnbdbackup -d vm1 -l full -o /tmp/backup --checkpointdir /mnt/shared/vm5`

- 2) After backup the virtual machine is relocated to Host B, and lost its information about checkpoints and bitmaps, thus, the next full backup fails with:
+ 2) After backup the virtual machine is relocated to bost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with:

 ```
 virtnbdbackup -d vm1 -l full -o /tmp/backup_hostb